Concluding Summer Book Club

 Week 6: Learning How to Die

-Anyways, regardless of how much you participated in book club this summer, please know that I am so thankful for your presence in this space and all of your beautiful thoughts and contributions.
-It has been an absolute delight to read Pilgrim at Tinker Creek in this community, and to befriend Annie Dillard through her words.
+Anyways, regardless of how much you participated, please know that I’m so grateful for your presence in this space and any of your beautiful thoughts and contributions.
+It’s been an absolute delight to read Pilgrim at Tinker Creek in this community, and to befriend Annie Dillard through her words.

 Here are the (final!) discussion questions from this week’s reading to chat about in the comments, if you so desire!